PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/t.md

 We assume that the user's objective is to recover the conditional mean E(*y*|*x*), and a Huber or mae loss is employed in the hope of improving inference when the errors ε = *y* - E(*y*|*x*), as proxied by the residuals, show signs of being leptokurtik (fat-tailed).

-There are two main problems with these losses (or with their implementations), which are fully corrected in HTBoost:
+There are two main problems with these losses (or with their implementations), which are corrected in HTBoost:

 1) Unless the errors ε are perfectly symmetric, the GBM will make biased forecasts (forecasts with the wrong conditional and unconditional mean), even if trained on large samples.
 This problem is bigger for mae (which recovers the conditional median) and if the SNR (signal-to-noise ratio) is low.